 Here are some of the most practiced Yoga variations:

 ii.
-Kundalini Meditation: It is one of the complex practices.
-The main objective is to identify the kundalini energy residing at the back of your spine and finding a way to awaken it, leading towards enlightenment.
+Kundalini Meditation: It is one of a complex practice.
+The main objective is to identify the kundalini energy residing at the back of your spine and find a way to awaken it, leading toward enlightenment.
+(Kundalini Awakening)

 iii.
 Gazing Meditation: This one is done with the eyes open.
 The person focuses on an external body and uses the power of the mind to concentrate and visualize.

 v.
-Kriya Yoga: This is suitable for those who have a devotional temperament, and is a collection of energy, breathing, and meditation exercises.
+Kriya Yoga: This is suitable for those with a devotional temperament and is a collection of energy, breathing, and meditation exercises.

 vi.
-Sound Meditation: Practitioners focus on the sound and start the meditation with ambient music, at times including the chants of “Om”.
+Sound Meditation: Practitioners focus on the sound and start the meditation with ambient music, including the chants of “Om.”
+(You can use an aid of a mobile app for the sound meditation – Sounds app for Android and iOS )

 vii.
 Tantra Meditation: Tantra has a very rich tradition and has its own rules for performing meditation.
-Some of the examples of practicing this sort of meditation include: Merge the mind and the senses in the interior space in the spiritual heart.
+Some examples of practicing this meditation include: Merge the mind and the senses in the interior space in the spiritual heart.

 - When one object is perceived, all other objects become empty.
 Concentrate on that emptiness.